SpongePowered/SpongeDocs/source/about/structure.rst

 SpongeHome
 ==========

-SpongeHome is the SpongeProject's website.
+SpongeHome is the Sponge project's website.
 It's written in Golang, using the go-macaron library.
 It uses SCSS as it's CSS preprocessor.

 Ore